e-gov/GOVSSO/TechnicalSpecification.md

 **Verifying the signature**

-The ID Token and logout tokens are signed by the GOVSSO authentication service.
+The ID Token and Logout Tokens are signed by the GOVSSO authentication service.
 The signature meets the JWT standard.
-GOVSSO uses the same key for signing both the identity and logout tokens.
+GOVSSO uses the same key for signing both the ID Token and Logout Token.

 GOVSSO uses the RS256 signature algorithm.
 The client application must, at least, be able to verify the signature given by using this algorithm.
 It would be reasonable to use a standard JWT library which supports all JWT algorithms.
 The change of algorithm is considered unlikely, but possible in case a security vulnerability is detected in the `RS256`.